-I’m continuing my advice for artist salons, which I started in Monday’s Art Marketing Action newsletter and podcast.
+I’m continuing my advice for artist salons, which I started in Monday’s Art Biz Coach newsletter and podcast.
 The first three elements for thriving groups are here.
 Today, I’ll look at three final things to consider for your artist salon.

 Dedicate a place for your salon meetings.
 The best locations are your home, studio, or gallery (after hours).
 Public places aren’t conducive to open conversation and hanging out as long as you’d like.
 Some salons might last late into the night and you don’t want to feel pressured to cut short an energetic session.